meowdev7/CreativeAuction/TOS.md

 # Terms of Service (ToS)

 ## Acceptance of Terms
-By using CreativeAuction (the "Bot"), you agree to these Terms of Service.
+By using CreativeAuction, you agree to these Terms of Service.
 If you do not agree, do not use the Bot.

 ## User Responsibilities